Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools: Experimental Approach

 \section{Experimental Approach}

 Our experimental approach can be summarised briefly.
-We first identify a suitable set of scenarios presenting hard legal questions.
-We use a set of ``Advocate'' models to generate a range of arguments, of varying qualities, for each side of these hard questions.
-Given these scenarios and arguments, we prompt a range of ``Judge'' models, giving them the relevant facts and a selection of arguments.
+We first identify a suitable set of hard legal questions.
+We next use a set of Advocate models to generate a range of arguments, of varying qualities, for each side of these hard questions.
+Given this bank of scenarios and arguments, we prompt a range of Judge models, giving them the relevant facts and a selection of arguments.
 By measuring how Judge models' responses vary given different arguments, we can identify and compare these models' persuadability, and in turn examine the features of arguments and argumentative setting that affect model persuasion.